106. Community & Public Relations

 The Library will utilize a number of media outlets and activities in order to accomplish advocacy and public relation goals.
 The following are the guidelines the Library Director and staff will use to determine these activities and goals:

-- The Library Director will coordinate and approve all written and/or printed copy that is shared with the public or media.
+- The Library Director or designee will coordinate and approve all written and/or printed copy that is shared with the public or media.
 This includes, but is not limited to, news releases, brochures, fliers, posters, bookmarks and other promotional materials.

 - Local media will be engaged regularly in order to keep the public informed of the Library’s activities and resources.
 All such contacts will be coordinated and approved by the Director.